A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: Introduction

-To address the aforementioned uncertainties and non-linearities imposed by channel equalization, hardware impairments, and sub-optimality of high-dimensional problems, model-free techniques have become common in wireless communications~\cite{dl_WCM}.
-In this context, deep learning (DL) is particularly powerful in extracting the features from the raw data and providing a ``meaning'' to the input by constructing a model-free data mapping with huge number of learnable parameters.
+To address the aforementioned uncertainties and non-linearities imposed by channel equalization, hardware impairments, and sub-optimality of high-dimensional problems, model-free techniques have become common in wireless communications~\cite{irs_survey_2024_OJAP}.
+In this context, deep learning (DL) is particularly powerful in extracting the features from the raw data and providing a ``meaning'' to the input by constructing a model-free data mapping with a huge number of learnable parameters.
+Furthermore, DL is helpful when modeling the channel characteristics thanks to its data-driven structure.
 As listed below, DL is more efficient than model-based techniques that largely rely on mathematical models: \begin{itemize} \item A learning model constructs a non-linear mapping between the raw input data and the desired output to approximate a problem from a model-free perspective.
 Thus, its prediction performance is robust against the corruptions/imperfections in the wireless channel data. \item DL learns the feature patterns, which are easily updated for the new data and adapted to environmental changes.
-In the long run, this results in a lower computational complexity than the model-based optimization. \item DL-based solutions have significantly reduced run-times because of parallel processing capabilities.
-On the other hand, it is not straightforward to achieve parallel implementations of conventional optimization and signal processing algorithms. \end{itemize} The aforementioned advantages have led to DL superseding the optimization-based techniques in the system design for physical layer of the wireless communications~\cite{dl_WCM}.
+In the long run, this results in lower computational complexity than a model-based optimization~\cite{irs_RL_BF_IRSonly}. \item DL-based solutions have significantly reduced run times because of parallel processing capabilities.
+On the other hand, it is not straightforward to achieve parallel implementations of conventional optimization and signal processing algorithms~\cite{elbir2020_FL_CE}. \end{itemize} The aforementioned advantages have led to DL superseding the optimization-based techniques in the system design for the physical layer of the wireless communications.